 - As both a label and an information hub for classical music, Naxos is an innovator in the way it catalogs its releases via its organized, interactive and educational website.
 The classical music world (with versions of works performed by multiple players, ensembles and conductors) relies on a strict compliance with metadata standards.
 Naxos’ Web database is impressive, and should be perused by any classical music aficionado and anyone interested in developing platforms for keeping track of metadata, credits, and release notes.

 - Two other cool websites that I wasn’t familiar with before the Summit are Musicbrainz.org and OpenAura.com.
-The former is described as an alternative to the Gracenote database (the current source for that almost magical way your iTunes software knows the artist, title and track names on that new CD you just inserted into your computer) and seeks to create a user-friendly depository of release information online.
+The former is described as an alternative to the Gracenote database (the current source for that almost magical way your iTunes software, or others like Shazam for widnows, knows the artist, title and track names on that new CD you just inserted into your computer) and seeks to create a user-friendly depository of release information online.
 The site is operated under the assumption that data about music should be free and open-source, and the majority of the site’s content is in the public domain and available to download.
 OpenAura is an attempt to update how musicians’ “digital identities” are showcased on the Web, and allows for artists to more accurately define what images and media are associated with their names – and in some cases, monetizes their use by other parties (namely through licensing opportunities to music and visual apps and other content partners).
 Both sites point to how developing trends in metadata are shaping the digital landscape and empowering artists to manage their image online.

 It’s clear that understanding how metadata is used is now a fundamental component of planning a recording (and/or mastering) project from the outset.
 Trying to comprehend how all of these bits of data actually come together to allow for music to be discovered and sold within the digital realm can seem a little overwhelming, but there are resources and tools (many of which are free) readily available to help make sense of the process.
 The Future of Music Coalition deserves much credit for spearheading efforts to demystify metadata so more music-makers can gain more opportunities to be heard – and paid – for their creative content.